 Filter Manager Concepts

-The filter manager (FltMgr.sys) is a system-supplied kernel-mode driver that implements and exposes functionality commonly required in file system filter drivers.
-By taking advantage of this functionality, third-party developers can write "minifilter" filter drivers, which are simpler to develop than legacy file system filter drivers, thus shortening the development process while producing higher-quality, more robust drivers.
+The Filter Manager (FltMgr.sys) is a system-supplied kernel-mode driver that implements and exposes functionality commonly required in file system filter drivers.
+File system filter developers can use FltMgr's functionality to write minifilter drivers that are simpler to develop than legacy file system filter drivers.
+The end result is a shortened development process and higher-quality, more robust drivers.

 FltMgr is installed with Windows, but becomes active only when a minifilter driver is loaded.
 It attaches to the file system stack for a target volume.
 A minifilter driver attaches to the file system stack indirectly, by registering with FltMgr for the I/O operations that the minifilter driver chooses to filter.

 Minifilters attach in a particular order.
-The order of attachment is determined by load order groups and altitudes.
+The operating system determines the order of attachment by load order groups and altitudes.
 The attachment of a minifilter driver at a particular altitude on a particular volume is called an instance of the minifilter driver.

 The following figure shows a simplified I/O stack with the filter manager and three minifilter drivers.

-A minifilter driver can filter IRP-based I/O operations as well as fast I/O and file system filter (FSFilter) callback operations.
+A minifilter driver can filter IRP-based I/O operations and fast I/O and file system filter (FSFilter) callback operations.
 For each of the I/O operations it chooses to filter, a minifilter can register a preoperation callback routine, a postoperation callback routine, or both.
-When handling an I/O operation, FltMgr calls the appropriate callback routine for each minifilter driver that registered for that operation.
+When FltMgr handles an I/O operation, it calls the appropriate callback routine for each minifilter driver that registered for that operation.
 When that callback routine returns, FltMgr calls the appropriate callback routine for the next minifilter driver that registered for the operation.

 For interoperability with legacy filter drivers, FltMgr can attach filter device objects to a file system I/O stack in more than one location.
 Each of FltMgr's filter device objects is called a frame.
 From the perspective of a legacy filter driver, each filter manager frame is just another legacy filter driver.

 Each filter manager frame represents a range of altitudes.
-The filter manager can adjust an existing frame or create a new frame to allow minifilter drivers to attach at the correct location.
+FlgMgr can adjust an existing frame or create a new frame to allow minifilter drivers to attach at the correct location.

-The filter manager cannot attach a minifilter between two attached legacy filters unless there is already a filter manager frame between them.
+FltMgr can't attach a minifilter between two attached legacy filters unless there's already a filter manager frame between them.
 If a minifilter is intended to be attached above a legacy filter, it can be attached below it, depending on the existence of a second attached legacy filter.
 A minifilter intended to be attached below a legacy filter could, instead, be attached above that legacy filter.

 Important